cs50/cs50.readthedocs.io/_pages/heroku/2017/fall/psets/7/finance.md

 1. Create a new app at <https://dashboard.heroku.com/new-app>.

-1. Via the **Deploy** tab that appears, configure your app as follows.
+1. Configure your app at `https://dashboard.heroku.com/apps/app-name/deploy/github`, where `app-name` is your Heroku app's name.

     * **Add this app to a pipeline:** No need to configure; leave as is.